Towards pedestrian head tracking: A benchmark dataset and a multi-source data fusion network: Related work

-Multi-object tracking (MOT) task aims to track more than one object in a video \citep{LUO2021103448}.
-In the MOT task, an initially unknown number of objects from a known set of classes must be tracked as bounding boxes \citep{8953401}.
-MOT can be divided into two frameworks: SDE (Separate Detecting and Embedding) and JDE (Joint Detecting and Embedding).
-SDE separates the tasks of object detection and re-identification (ReID) feature extraction into two independent networks.
-Recent SDE MOT methods achieve high performance: DeepSORT \citep{wojke2017simple}, Bytetrack \citep{BS6-WOS:000904116000001}, OC-SORT\citep{li2020observation},BoT-SORT \citep{aharon2022bot}.
+MOT focuses on tracking objects in an image sequence or a video \citep{LUO2021103448,8953401}.
+MOT can be divided into two frameworks \citep{WANG2023107084}: separate detecting and embedding (SDE) and joint detecting and embedding (JDE).
+SDE splits the MOT tasks into two independent subtasks: object detection and re-identification (ReID).
+Recent SDE MOT methods achieve high performance: deep simple online and realtime tracking (DeepSORT) \citep{wojke2017simple}, Bytetrack \citep{BS6-WOS:000904116000001}, observation-centric (OC)-SORT\citep{li2020observation}, deep OC-SORT \citep{10222576}, BoT-SORT \citep{aharon2022bot}.
 The advantage of SDE is that each part can be optimized independently, leading to flexible training and high accuracy.
-On the other hand, JDE combines object detection and ReID feature extraction into a single network by multi-task learning, which effectively reduces computational complexity and improves inference speeds, including CenterTrack \citep{zhou2020tracking}, FairMOT \citep{BS6-WOS:000692902100001} and JDE \citep{BS6-INSPEC:20258751}.
+On the other hand, JDE combines object detection and ReID feature extraction into a single network by multi-task learning, which effectively reduces computational complexity and improves inference speeds, including CenterTrack \citep{zhou2020tracking}, {DiffMOT \citep{Lv_2024_CVPR}}, FairMOT \citep{BS6-WOS:000692902100001} and JDE \citep{BS6-INSPEC:20258751}.
 The ReID network can extract aggregated latent high-dimensional features, but the training process will be more difficult.